 Although the above opioids vary in potency, they all come with a black box warning issued by the U.S. Food and Drug Administration (FDA).
 A black box warning is the most serious warning the FDA can put on the label of prescription medications.
 It indicates that there are serious health concerns associated with the use of the medication, which could include adverse side effects that can be life-threatening.
 The goal of putting a black box warning on medications is to encourage medical providers and patients to weigh the potential risks and benefits of using the medication.

 Opioid painkillers fill an essential role in the treatment and management of severe pain.
 When used properly, they can provide relief that cannot be obtained through other medications or interventions.
-Use of prescription opioids, especially the highly potent ones, must be closely monitored to ensure safe use and to reduce the risk of adverse and life-threatening side effects.
+The use of prescription opioids, especially the highly potent ones, must be closely monitored to ensure safe use and to reduce the risk of adverse and life-threatening side effects.